clementw168/clementw168/README.md

 :-----:|
 ![Visualization of NST](assets/images/nst.png)|

-After GANs, I got hooked into perceptual losses.
-The idea of designing a "perceptual loss" instead of using a pixelwise loss so interesting that I had to implement it.
+After GANs, I got hooked on perceptual losses.
+The idea of designing a "perceptual loss" instead of using a pixel-wise loss was so interesting that I had to implement it.

 After implementing the vanilla version of neural style transfer, I wanted to have a quicker method to get stylish images so I implemented fast neural style transfer.
-I consists in using a generator network to directly transform an image to minimize the perceptual loss.
-I managed to transfer style in real-time from my camera.
+It consists in using a generator network to directly transform an image to minimize perceptual loss.
+I managed to transfer style in real time from my camera.

 Tensorflow, Keras, OpenCV
 Perceptual loss, Neural style transfer, Fast NST, VGG loss